ethereum/EIPs/sips/sip-60.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Migrate to a new SNX escrow contract that supports liquidations of escrowed SNX, L2 migration, flexible and infinite escrow support for terminal inflation, migrate and deprecate the existing reward escrow contract.
+Migrate to a new more flexible SNX escrow contract that supports arbitrary vesting entry lengths, L2 escrow migration and account merging.
+Allow users to migrate to the new contract and then deprecate the existing reward escrow contract.

 ## Abstract